tamaskenez/somenewlanguage/doc/design-ideas.md

 - function programming will be easy if we can identify the snapshots, the milestones and get closer and closer to the solution by piping the function together
 - imperative programming will be easy if we can identify independent substates.

+Another observation: the easiest would be the descriptive model, just tell what you want.
+The drawback is the need for the powerful solver runtime.
+So the second best is the functional model, tell me where you are, where you want to be and construct the path between them.
+The imperative model, even if we divide into subspaces, have little perspective, the reasoning is too local, there are no guarantees.

+On the other hand, for very small subtasks we can easily apply the logical model.
+For example, local conditional expressions, very small scoped backtracking.

 ### The Prolog part

 - assignments are unifications.
 No need to distinguish between let-binding and equality-test